Grilled Artichokes are delicious and so easy! Get the how-to on artichoke grilling below, plus my favorite sauce to serve them with.Jump to Recipe

-Growing up, we spent a couple of weeks every summer on the California’s Central Coast, and as we’d pull off the Pacheco Pass on Highway 152, my grandparents would declare it was time to play “Name That Crop.”
+Growing up, we spent a couple of weeks every summer on the California’s Central Coast.
+As we’d pull off the Pacheco Pass on Highway 152, my grandparents would declare it was time to play “Name That Crop.”
 We’d drive for the next hour with my cousins and I screaming in the back seat: “Strawberries!”
 “Brussels Sprouts!”
 “Spinach!”
 “ARTICHOKES!”
 To this day, I swear I can spot an artichoke plant from a half-mile out.

 I know some folks choose to serve artichokes with mayonnaise or aioli, and they are welcome to.
 In my opinion, red pepper vinaigrette is the best partner for grilled artichokes – I’d probably pour it on a 2×4 and eat it if I wouldn’t get splinters in my teeth.
 It’s also my favorite salad dressing, so don’t be afraid to make a double batch and show the lettuce in your fridge some red pepper love.